eliataylor/objects-actions/README.md

 ![Permissions Matrix](docs/permissions-matrix-democrasee.png)

-Use column A in the "selectors" sheet to modify available field types.
-The checkboxes roughly describe what Fields are support by the different CMS config builders in this repository
+All Select options under Fields Types (Column D) in the Object Fields sheet come from column A in the "selectors" sheet.
+If you have special field types, add them here.
+The checkboxes roughly describe what Fields are support by the different CMS config builders in this repository.
 ![Field Types](docs/field-types.png)